dimant/FlexMAFD/README.md

 - **ccDACChannel** chooses to which jack to send the CC value. **0** routes to the jack labelled "pressure/mw" and **1** routes to the jack labelled "velocity"
 - **vlDACChannel** chooses to which jack to send velocity information. **0** routes to the jack labelled "pressure/mw" and **1** routes to the jack labelled "velocity"
 - **int clockDiv** typically the MIDI clock is way faster than is useful for clocking the DFAM.
 This value allows changing the trigger so it is sent only every **clockDiv** clock cycles.
 By default the value is 6 but your MIDI device might work better with another value.
-- **int pulseLen** allows changing the pulse length of the trigger sent to the DFAM.
-Longer pulses will be detected more reliably by the DFAM but shorter pulses allow clocking the device faster.
-This value is in milliseconds and I found that on my DFAM 30ms works fine.